mattvenn/piffin/reactiontester/reactiontimer.md

 ![1 LED and 1 button](1led1switch.png)

-## Write a program that can listen to the led and light the button
+## Write a program that can listen to the LED and light the button

 Challenge the students to use the code in the button and light directories to make a program that satisfies the following: